CoinFabrik/scout-soroban-examples/governance/README.md

 This folder contains a Soroban smart contract example for governance, where a member of a group can make a proposal and have the rest vote on it.
 It demonstrates starting, voting and closing a proposal, showcasing how to implement and interact with smart contracts on the Stellar network using Soroban.

+We include a `mock-contract` utilized by the `governance` smart contract for testing purposes.

 ## Contract Functions

 | Function Name    | Parameters                                                                                                                       | Return Type          | Description                                                                                                                  |